Running can be a fun and flexible way to exercise – it can help keep you in shape and help you lose weight too.

 Set yourself a goal

-Whatever your level, setting goals is important for staying focused and motivated.
+Whatever your level, setting goals is important to stay focused and motivated.
 Make your goals realistic to avoid becoming demoralised.
-Training for a race or a charity run is a good way to keep going.
+Training for a race, fun-run or a charity run is a good way to keep going.

 Run with a friend